 Retroreflective Materials

 The use of retroreflective material for aids to navigation has a widespread use in Scandinavian and other high latitude countries.
-With narrow and complicated waters and fairways, including ice condition and long and dark nights during wintertime, retroreflective material is a cheap and effective way to obtain high level of night time conspicuity.
+With narrow and complicated waters and fairways, including ice condition and long and dark nights during wintertime, retroreflective material is a cheap and effective way to obtain high level of night-time conspicuity.

 The use of retroreflecting material for aids to navigation is particularly in the case of unlighted aids where by the projection of a light, which may range from a hand-held spotlight to a powerful searchlight, an aid can more easily be located and sometimes identified.